Multi-messenger lensing time delay as a probe of the graviton mass: Massive geodesics

 The real part and imaginary part of this equation should vanish independently.
-We work in the geometric optics approximation, where the phase varies much faster than the amplitude of the wave and the typical scale over which the background spacetime varies.\footnote{Note that if this assumption is broken, the time delay between GWs and electromagnetic signals may contain additional corrections \cite{Takahashi:2016jom}.} In this scenario, the first term dominates over the last two\footnote{Note that these terms can lead to weak polarization distortions of lensed gravitational waves in certain configurations \cite{Cusin:2019rmt,Dalang:2021qhu}.} in the first line of Eq.\,\eqref{eq:real_part} such that we are left with
+We work in the geometric optics approximation, where the phase varies much faster than the amplitude of the wave and the typical scale over which the background spacetime varies.\footnote{Note that if this assumption is broken, the time delay between GWs and electromagnetic signals may contain additional corrections \cite{Takahashi:2016jom}.} In this scenario, the first term dominates over the last two\footnote{Note that these terms can lead to weak polarization distortions of lensed gravitational waves in certain configurations \cite{Cusin:2019rmt,Dalang:2021qhu}.} in the first line of Eq.\,\eqref{eq:imaginary_part} such that we are left with

 which describes the dispersion relation of gravitational waves.
-While we have added the mass term by hand in the linearized field equations for pedagogical purposes, we consider this dispersion relation Eq.\,\eqref{eq:kmu kmu} to be the starting assumption of this work.
-The imaginary part (Eq.\,\ref{eq:imaginary_part}) can be integrated to solve for the amplitude of the gravitational wave and to show that the polarization is parallel transported along the geodesic to leading order in geometric optics (see for example \cite{Dalang:2021qhu}).
+While we have presented an example action that leads to Eq.\,\eqref{eq:kmu_kmu} for pedagogical purposes, we consider this dispersion relation Eq.\,\eqref{eq:kmu_kmu} to be the starting assumption of this work.
+Since we have chosen the phase $\varphi$ to be polarization independent, Eq.\,\eqref{eq:kmu_kmu} applies to any polarization.
+The imaginary part [Eq.\,\eqref{eq:imaginary_part}] can be integrated to solve for the amplitude and polarization of the gravitational wave and to show that the polarization is parallel transported along the geodesic to leading order in geometric optics (see for example \cite{Dalang:2021qhu}).

-One can derive the geodesic equation by taking the covariant derivative of Eq.\,\eqref{eq:kmu kmu} to find
+One can derive the geodesic equation by taking the covariant derivative of Eq.\,\eqref{eq:kmu_kmu} to find

 where we have used that $k_\mu$ is the gradient of the phase and the Christoffel symbols are symmetric in the lower two indices.
 Using the definition of $k^\mu = \dd x^\mu/ \dd \lambda$ in terms of an affine parameter $\lambda$, this expression can be integrated to find